dauwhe/why-books/EPUB-manifesto.md

 2. There are many more EPUB Reading Systems than browsers, making research, testing, and QA that much harder, and sometimes impossible.

 3. Browsers are well-tested and constantly upgraded.
+And **they have dev tools**.

 4. EPUBs are sold and displayed by someone else.
 Web sites don’t have intermediaries rewriting their content, injecting scripts, and generally changing their behavior randomly.